 Talking to a construction site accidents lawyer after an accident protects your rights and helps to keep your options open.
 Often after an accident, constructions companies will want to continue with the project, so valuable evidence relative to the accident may be lost or destroyed.

 If You’ve Been Injured on a Construction site, A Construction Site Accidents Lawyer Can Help!

 Construction injuries in Missouri occur from a variety of unsafe, and, sometimes, even intentional incidents that occur on a job-site.
 Due to the nature of construction work, these injuries can often be catastrophic, including dismemberment, permanent injury, and, sometimes, even death resulting from falls, electrocutions, improper use of tools or machinery, injuries sustained from a coworker, or being struck by construction material or machinery, to list only a few.
 Unfortunately, litigation stemming from construction injuries can be complicated due to the complex nature between the employee, the general contractor, the owner of the construction site, the developer, architect, engineer, insurance companies, and more.

-The Thompson Law Offices specialize in helping people who have been injured on construction sites pursue the compensation they need and deserve with an experienced construction site accidents lawyer.
+The Thompson Law Office specialize in helping people who have been injured on construction sites pursue the compensation they need and deserve with an experienced construction site accidents lawyer.

 Workers Compensation in Missouri